core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 The same attack may be performed on sensors.
 As illustrated in {{delayresGET}}, an attacker may convince the client that the lock is locked, when it in fact is not.
-The "Unlock" request may be also be sent by another client authorized to control the lock.
+The "Unlock" request may also be sent by another client authorized to control the lock.

 ~~~~ aasvg
 Client    Foe    Server